uboat.net

 General notes on this boat

-U-270 was paid off on 1 July, 1944 due to extensive damages suffered by an aircraft (see below).
-She was however re-commissioned again in early August and sent off to patrol, her last.
+U-270 was paid off on 1 July 1944 due to extensive damage from aircraft attack (see Attacks).
+She was however re-commissioned in early August and sent on patrol, her last.

 German U-Boat Losses During World War II